NovaSQL/NovaSQL/README.md

   3. Submit a pull-request with your changes.
 (Optional)

 ## License
-This project is licensed under the [GNU GPLv3 license](https://github.com/NovaSQL/NovaSQL/LICENSE.md).
+This project is licensed under the [Apache License 2.0](https://github.com/NovaSQL/NovaSQL/LICENSE.md).

 ## Contact
 You can reach us on: